Adding and setting a custom resolution using xrandr

 xrandr -s 1920x1080

-Setting the resolution this way only lasts until the end of the current session.
+Unfortunately, setting the resolution this way only lasts until the end of the current session.

 How to permanently add a resolution?